 Cash value of a life insurance policy is meant for you, the insured.
 This is in complete contrast to the death benefit, which is meant for your beneficiary.

-The term cash value is called as such since you can take a loan against or withdraw money from the policy’s cash value and use the funds however you like.
+The term cash value is called as such since you can take a loan against or withdraw money from the life insurance policy’s cash value and use the funds however you like, while you're still alive.
 If you die and there is some cash value remaining in the policy, the life insurance cash will go back to the insurer.
 Your beneficiary will not receive the life insurance cash value upon your death, but only the policy amount.

-- covering the cost of insuring your life
+- funding the policy's death benefit and covering the cost of insuring your life

 - paying policy fees and other charges